 Dzigar Kongtrul Rinpoche is a Tibetan Buddhist teacher of the Longchen Nyingtik tradition.
 At the age of nine, Rinpoche was recognized as an incarnation of Jamgon Kongtrul Lodro Thaye by Kyabje Dilgo Khyentse Rinpoche and the 16th Gyalwang Karmapa.
 In 1989, Rinpoche moved to the United States with his family, and in 1990, began five-year tenure as the first holder of the World Wisdom Chair at Naropa University.
 During that time Rinpoche founded Mangala Shri Bhuti, an organization dedicated to establishing a sangha of the Longchen Nyingtik Lineage in the West.

-Kongtrul Rinpoche is the author of four books: It’s Up to You: The Practice of Self-Reflection on the Buddhist Path, Light Comes Through: Buddhist Teachings on Awakening to our Natural Intelligence, Uncommon Happiness: The Path of the Compassionate Warrior, The Intelligent Heart: A Guide to the Compassionate Life, and the upcoming Training in Tenderness: Buddhist Teachings on Tsewa, the Radical Openness of Heart That Can Change the World.
+Kongtrul Rinpoche is the author of four books: It’s Up to You: The Practice of Self-Reflection on the Buddhist Path, Light Comes Through: Buddhist Teachings on Awakening to our Natural Intelligence, Uncommon Happiness: The Path of the Compassionate Warrior, The Intelligent Heart: A Guide to the Compassionate Life, and Training in Tenderness: Buddhist Teachings on Tsewa, the Radical Openness of Heart That Can Change the World.